ARMmbed/mbed-os-5-docs/docs/pelion_ready/device-management.md

 <h2 id="device-management">Device Management for Mbed OS</h2>

-This feature provides a way to add device management capabilities to Mbed OS devices using the Pelion Device Management service.
+Pelion Client provides a way to add device management capabilities to Mbed OS devices using the Pelion Device Management service.
 It:

 - Enables applications to connect and perform firmware updates in a few lines of code.
 - Runs separately from your main application; it does not take over your main loop.